-There wasn’t a lot of conversation as we drove down the highway.
+There wasn’t a lot of conversation as we drove down the highway, a four hour trip ahead of us.
 No-one felt chatty.
 We were all worried about what the results would be.
-I just had to not kill us before we got there.
+I just had to not kill us before we got there, driving wasn’t my favourite thing to do.
 I hated driving.
 That was Bren’s forte.
 It was late afternoon when we pulled into the hotel carpark.
-Margaret’s room was next to ours.
+Margaret was in her own room next to ours.
 It would be an early start the next day so we freshened up, went to the pub down the road for dinner and came back to our rooms to settle in for an early night.

-My husband wasn’t happy about his mum’s room being right next door, as we didn’t get a night away without the kids very often, and he was on strict orders from me to be on his best behaviour.
+My husband wasn’t happy that his mum’s room was right next door, we didn’t get a night away without the kids very often and he was on strict orders from me to be on his best behaviour.
 That didn’t stop him trying though.
 Every now and then, after we turned the lights out, he tapped me on the shoulder and said, ‘wanna do it.’
-He thought he was hilarious, after the third tap I got the giggles and ended up laughing till I cried.
+He thought he was hilarious.
+After the third tap, I got the giggles and ended up laughing till I cried.
 He loved making me laugh.
 Eventually, we got to sleep.

 We had to be at RPA admittance by 6:30am the morning of his biopsy.
-An hour and bit after signing in, Bren walked through the door of the waiting room to pre-op, with not so much as a slight limp.
-I think that was the last time a saw him walk like that.
+An hour and bit after signing in.
+Bren walked through the door of the waiting room to pre-op with not so much as a slight limp.
+I think that was the last time I saw him walk like that.
 I wish I’d known it then.
-I had always loved the way he moved, strong but graceful.
-He was athletic and held himself with pride, but not arrogance.
+I had always loved the way he moved, strong and graceful.
+He was athletic and held himself with confidence, but not arrogance.
 I would never see him move that freely again.
-If I had realised at the time how big that small moment was, how life changing this day would be, I’d have been devastated.
+If I had realised at the time how big that small moment was, how life-changing this day would be, I’d have been devastated.
 Cancer is a thief rarely caught.

 We wouldn’t see Bren again for several hours.